BCtopics/Rover/README.md

 ### MarsRoverClient.m:

-Take the time to look through the documentation for the API [here](https://api.nasa.gov/api.html#MarsPhotos).
-It will be essential that you can navigate and know how to find the information needed from the API in these next steps, again as the instructions are intentionally vague.
+There is an APIKeys.plist file in your project.
+Go to NASA's API documentation [here](https://api.nasa.gov/#live_example) and go through the process to get an API key.
+Once you're done, add the API key to the plist file as the value, and make the key `"APIKey"`.
+You will use this in the client later.

 #### Private methods: